godnondsilva/gatsby-portfolio-template/README.md

 For any commits, first create a new branch, make your changes there and then create a pull request.

 Once the changes are merged to the `master` branch, it will be automatically deployed to Netlify.
-Current live version can be fround [here](https://gatsby-portfolio-project.netlify.app/).
+Current live version can be found [here](https://gatsby-portfolio-project.netlify.app/).

 ## What's inside?